GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 On Friday, March 19, 2004 at the age of 86, Delfin "Del" Dela Torres, passed away in his home.
 His wife Caryl and a close family friend, Michael Neigg, were with him.

 Del was born in Kalaheo, Kauai, Hawaii on May 1, 1917.
 He was the youngest of thirteen children born to Antonio Dela Torres and Maria Caba Dela Torres.
 Antonio and Maria, along with four siblings at that time, migrated from Roja, Granada, Spain in April 1907 to start a new life in Hawaii.
 There, they worked on the sugar cane plantations.
 In 1928 when Del was 11, the family moved to California where they started their own family farming business, first in Morgan Hill and later in Gilroy.
 In 1942, hearing that farmland was plentiful in Yolo County, Del moved to Woodland.
-It was here that Del met and married his first wife Frieda Glunz Linderman and had three children.
+It was here that Del met and marriage his first wife Frieda Glunz Linderman and had three children.
 Along with raising his own family, Del took care of his aging parents.
 He bought them their home in Gilroy and supported them until their death.
 His love of family was strong and he continued that love with his own wife and children.

 At the end of World War II, Del's brother Frank, joined him in Woodland where they farmed together for 34 years.
 When Frank retired in 1978, Del's son Ron Dela Torres became his partner and they farmed together until Del retired in 1986.